zalando-incubator/kube-ingress-aws-controller/README.md

 If you want to change the default ports, you can control it using the `-target-port` and `-health-check-port` flags.

+## HTTP to HTTPS Redirection

+By default, the controller will expose both HTTP and HTTPS ports on the load balancer, and forward both listeners to the target port.
+Setting the flag `-redirect-http-to-https` will instead configure the HTTP listener to emit a 301 redirect for any request received, with the destination location being the same URL but with the HTTPS scheme vs. HTTP.
+The specifics are described in the [relevant aws documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticloadbalancingv2-listener-redirectconfig.html).

 ### Backward Compatibility

 The controller used to have only the `-health-check-port` flag available, and would use the same port as health check and the target port.